ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 ## 6.11.24 **Lab meeting**

+**Last lab meeting summerization:** Some good advices for everyone actually, LaTeX is used because each conference requires a specific format, so it’s best to start learning it early.
+It's helpful to start with the conclusion because it gives direction for the rest of the paper.Sensei advised first-year master’s students to start writing their papers now.
+Start writing early to help you think more deeply about your research.There are some reasons.
+One of them is final reviewers might not be a expert of the field and that is why they want to see some evidence to prove your paper has been accepted by the community members of related field.
+- About figure, you should use copy licensed figure.
+- Are these unknown situations really unknown to us?
+  What happens on agents is really unknown.
+  During learning process, learning agents does not gain information.
+- Limitation: prepare unknown situation was hard.

-Toufik san: Last time what disscussion happent to him, last time its about the research note - how to write research note, what should do readng new research paper.
+**Toufik san:** Last time what disscussion happent to him, last time its about the research note - how to write research note, what should do readng new research paper.
 Then sensei suggest him to make him some simulation about his research
 - what kind of mockup we have in my research
 - for example apple store based on some example
 - then sensein suggest him to prepare him to make some mockup